ddriver-058/gke-k3s-karmada-hybrid/README.md

 11. Now you can apply deployments to Karmada's API server.
 By applying PropagationPolicy, you can propagate them to your GKE and k3s clusters.
 By marking services for linkerd mirroring, you can cause k3s services to appear in GKE.
 By defining TrafficSplits for your GKE-desktop service pairs with failover annotations, you can use them as the backend for ingress to achieve multicluster failover.

 ## Deploying applications to this setup
-I included an example Helm chart in /helm/example that shows a default Helm chart with changes applied to faciliate this failover setup.
+I included an example Helm chart in /helm/example that shows a default Helm chart with changes applied to facilitate this failover setup.
 These include:

 - Marking services for mirroring by linkerd in templates/service.yaml
 - Including a propagationPolicy.yaml to propagate the chart's resources.
 I recommend using 'helm template' to check all resource types that will need propagation.